-Beechcliffe School is a 144 place Special School.
+Beechcliffe School is a 224 place Special School over two sites.
 Pupils are referred to Beechcliffe School by the Local Authority(LA).
 The LA is the Admissions Agency and we do not directly admit pupils to the school.
 All requests for placement must go to the LA.
 They consult the Governing Body for places for individual pupils at the school.

 Almost all of the pupils are admitted because they have Educational Health and Care Plan (EHCP) which names Beechcliffe School.
 Occasionally, the LA requests places for pupils who are in the process of having an EHCP completed, or for a period of assessment.

 Most pupils come to Beechcliffe School on a full-time basis.
 Sometimes, the LA agrees a 'split-site' placement and a pupil attends Beechcliffe School for part of the week, and another (usually mainstream) school for the remainder.

 Whatever the circumstances of a pupil's admission, certain procedures are followed no matter what the age of the child.

 Prior to Admission - Pre LA Offer

 Prior to a place being offered by the LA, it is essential for successful transitions that the parents / carers visit the school.
 They are shown our facilities, given a school brochure and have opportunities to have their questions answered.
 Most questions are answered by the Senior Leadership Team but it may be more appropriate to ask staff, pupils, or other parents.